influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/influxql/functions/transformations.md

 weight: 205
 ---

-InfluxQL transformation functions modify and return values each row of queried data.
+InfluxQL transformation functions modify and return values in each row of queried data.

-Each transformation function below covers **syntax**, including parameters to pass to the function, and **examples** of how to use the function.
-Examples use [NOAA water sample data](/influxdb/v2.7/reference/sample-data/#noaa-water-sample-data) and data from [sample_test.txt](https://gist.github.com/sanderson/244e3dc2d778d5c37783483c6c2b548a).

 - [ABS()](#abs)
 - [ACOS()](#acos)